 Children’s Discovery Center

+The Children’s Discovery Center (CDC) believes nature should be an integral, joyful part of children’s daily learning.
+Natural open-ended materials allow children to use their creativity, imaginations and initiative.
 The CDC offers all-day school programs for children, ages 2-5, and is the only non-profit preschool in Pinedale that offers childcare services year-round.
 The CDC’s Summer Program through the months of June, July and August has several key components to it.
-Community involvement and cooperative programs are a couple of key components.
+Community involvement and cooperative programs are a couple key components.
 CDC teachers use weekly themes such as weather, outdoor survival, insects, native fish, and more to promote hands-on learning experiences gained from visiting local businesses, organizations, and destinations.
 The CDC invites community-based guest speakers as an essential part of its mission as well.

 The CDC has 2 on-site greenhouses (Growing Dome and Hoop House) and the students are actively engaged in all stages involved with gardening in this subalpine climate.
 From the construction of the greenhouses, prepping the soil, choosing seeds, planting, watering, and tending, the students are hands-on; the full circle completed with the students prepping and eating the crops in the kitchen classroom during breakfast, lunch and snack times and Friday cooking classes.
 The students also attend the local Farmer’s Market each Thursday during the summer months selling their produce and other items to community members.
-This past summer, the students had their most successful growing year with crops such as tomatoes, swiss chard, cucumbers, peppers, carrots, sugar snap peas, and herbs such as mint, chives, and basil.
+This past summer, the students had their most successful growing year with crops such as tomatoes, swiss chard, lettuce, cucumbers, peppers, carrots, sugar snap peas, and herbs such as mint, chives, and basil.